How to travel with kids when youโve outgrown a hotel room

 Interested?
 I have some tips on how you can get a place big enough for your brood, often for waaaaaay less than a standard hotel room, for your next family vacation.

-HomeAway, which are both under the same ownership.
+To find a rental property that works for our family, I have used two major websites, VRBO (Vacation Rental by Owner) and HomeAway, which are both under the same ownership.
 They are well-organized by country, state and then region, though I do a little research of my own to figure out exactly where we want to stay in any given area.
-In other words, don’t start looking for a place in “
+In other words, donโt start looking for a place in โSan Diegoโ without knowing the difference between, say, Sunset Cliffs versus the Gaslamp Quarter.

-If you are planning a trip to a major family destination area– like Orlando–make sure to read reviews, look at maps, and see if travel websites or magazines have anything to say about the neighborhoods.
+If you are planning a trip to a major family destination areaโ like Orlandoโmake sure to read reviews, look at maps, and see if travel websites or magazines have anything to say about the neighborhoods.
 Then you can choose among condos, apartments, single-family homes, yurts (heh), you name it, depending on what size you need.

-Our last trip to DisneyWorld became an extended-family reunion when we were able to secure a clean and spacious five-bedroom, single-family home in the Windsor Hills gated community, for just a little more than a “moderate” hotel room at a Disney resort.
+Our last trip to DisneyWorld became an extended-family reunion when we were able to secure a clean and spacious five-bedroom, single-family home in the Windsor Hills gated community, for just a little more than a โmoderateโ hotel room at a Disney resort.
 With a game room, our own inground pool, a full kitchen, a playground next door and all the space of a house, we were really able to relax after a full-day at the parks.
 We did need to rent a car, though, so keep that cost in mind when comparing options.

 You can even check to see if there is a playground, community pool or family-friendly restaurants nearby.

 No matter how much you fall in love with a single property, request quotes from a few different owners.
-I’m a pretty chatty person, and I like to find an owner who is excited to talk to me about their property and is quick to answer my (many) questions.
+Iโm a pretty chatty person, and I like to find an owner who is excited to talk to me about their property and is quick to answer my (many) questions.

-Our recent trip to Florida for a family wedding became the most relaxing vacation I’ve taken with kids when we found the nicest, most amicable owner who was quick to get back to me whenever I had a question, and made our trip to an unfamiliar area very comfortable.
+Our recent trip to Florida for a family wedding became the most relaxing vacation Iโve taken with kids when we found the nicest, most amicable owner who was quick to get back to me whenever I had a question, and made our trip to an unfamiliar area very comfortable.

 I also like to read reviews of the properties to see what others have to say about the owners.
 Realize that only positive reviews will end up on their rental page, though, so take it with a grain of salt.